fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 - A name for your application (Should follow the [Kubernetes conventions for names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names))
 - A docker image reference
-- A fiaas configuration for your application (commonly referred to as `fiaas.yml`)
+- A FIAAS configuration for your application (commonly referred to as `fiaas.yml`)

 To deploy an application, create an Application object describing your application.
 A JSON schema describing the various objects FIAAS uses is in [schema.json](schema.json).

 When you create or update your Application object, and at various intervals in between, fiaas-deploy-daemon will load the description of your application and create or update all relevant objects to match what is described in your Application.
 A requirement is that you also set a label on the Application named `fiaas/deployment_id` (the Deployment ID).
 This should reflect a particular deployment that is to be considered distinct from previous or later deployments.
-Typically this will change when you either change your image or your fiaas config.
+Typically this will change when you either change your image or your FIAAS config.

 When you want to deploy a new version, you can in the simplest case update the `image` field and the Deployment ID label, and FIAAS will ensure a rolling deploy to the new image is performed.
 Making changes to the other fields in Application will likewise update the deployment.